StoneStepsInc/StoneStepsWebalizer/README.md

 * `-D name`

-    This allows the specification of a DNS Cache file name.
+    This allows the specification of a DNS cache file name.
 This filename MUST be specified if you have dns lookups enabled (using the `-N` command line switch or `DNSChildren` configuration keyword).
 The filename is relative to the default output